The effort to be modified by the field

 a.
 Pas d’Anglais / Geen Engels / لا الإنجلیزیة.

 According to BRIO’s most recent public research entries, besides the prevalence of the official Dutch (Flemish) and French languages, there has been a noticeable rise in the use of English and Arabic in recent years.
-However, as a fundamental rule of the project, one has to discard English as an option and dedicate learning time (2-3 hours of study per day) to the city’s official languages.
-Dedicate also some of the learning time to a first contact with Modern Standard Arabic and the related specific language (probably Darija) spoken in the city of Brussels.
+However, as a fundamental rule of the project, I decided to discard English as an option and to dedicate learning time (2-3 hours of study per day) to the city’s official languages.
+I also decided to dedicate some of the learning time to a first contact with Modern Standard Arabic and the related specific language/‘dialect’ (I then thought it made sense to think it that way, but obviously ‘reality’ was way more complex) spoken in the city of Brussels.

 b.
-Dictionaries are also restricted to local idioms, so, for example, one should consult a French dictionary in order to find the meaning of a word in Dutch or in Arabic, and vice versa.
+Dictionaries were also restricted to local languages, so, for example, I had to consult a French dictionary in order to find the meaning of a word in Dutch or in Arabic, and vice versa.

 c.
-One’s access to texts and news are also restricted to local idioms and news vehicles (newspapers, local tv, etc.).
-This is also valid for internet access.
+My access to texts and news were also restricted to local languages and news vehicles (newspapers, local tv, etc.).
+This was also valid for internet access.

 2. Study and map regions of the city according to language diversity.
-Spend most of the time out there, in this regions;
+Spend most of the time out there, in these regions;

 3. Document the whole process, through phonography (binaural recordings when possible: prioritize “subjective perspective”, admit and expose your presence), photography and chronicling / diary maintaining;